-In addition to this, class teachers are available on the school playground every morning for short messages and information.
+In addition to this, class teachers are available on the gate or by their classroom door every morning for short messages and information.
 Should parents have a question, worry or celebration that they wish to share with a teacher, they can do so at this time or telephone the school office to pass a message or make an appointment with a teacher, Head Teacher or SENCO.